soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E3_Einführung-CIDOCCRM_en.md

 CIDOC CRM is an ISO-certified, internationally developed and established top-level ontology for the cultural heritage domain.
 As a formal representation of fundamental concepts, properties, and their relationships, CIDOC CRM provides a valuable theoretical and practical tool for structuring, representing, and understanding evidence-based phenomena of cultural heritage.
 The ontology can be extended and semantically differentiated, making it compatible with domain ontologies that emerge from application- and project-specific contexts of research and collection work.
 (SIG2024cidoc; Schwenk2025conservation)

 The next unit introduces the Scientific Communication Infrastructure WissKI.
 WissKI was developed specifically for the semantic creation and management of data in the cultural heritage domain.
 The infrastructure is ontology-agnostic, but provides particular support for working with CIDOC CRM (WissKIo.D.features).

+> Next: We now have a reference model for formally describing concepts, events, and relationships in the cultural heritage domain.
+In the next unit, we introduce WissKI and explore how ontology-based structures can support the management and use of research data.

 ---